katniny/transsocial/README.md

 Then replace all "REPLACE" values with your own.
 - Start the project\
 Open the project somehow.
 I use <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">Live Server by Ritwick Dey</a> but you can use anything that works for you.\
+(For a more in-depth tutorial, see our <a href="https://github.com/katniny/transsocial/wiki/How-to-Setup-TransSocial-&-Firebase">GitHub Wiki tutorial</a>).

 <br />